asif-a-khan/todos_web_api/README.md

 ### I forgot how to write markdown so this might be awkward.

 ## I'm trying to learn how to web dev with rust.
-The current atate of backend framework documentation is.. limited........
+The current state of backend framework documentation is.. limited........

 I figured if I setup a todos app that incorporated:
   -  A dedicated database